CivicTechWR/WRvotes/docs/resources/voter-info.md

 ### What other groups are working on election education?

-The Region of Waterloo links to election information for the different

-municipalities at <https://wrvotes.com> .
+The Region of Waterloo links to election information for the different municipalities at <https://wrvotes.com> .

+The group [Cambridge
+Elects](https://www.cambridgeelects.ca/){:target="_blank"} is doing a fantastic job of covering candidates running in Cambridge.
+They are linking to candidate profiles and running town hall events.

 Melissa Bowman publishes a blog about urban issues and local politics at <https://citified.substack.com/> .
 Although the blog is relatively even-handed the blog reflects Bowman's own views.